elkeachtert/aicenters/content/news/2024-01-22-deutsches-museum-ausstellung/index.md

 layout: newsitem
 aliases:
   - /news/intern/2024-01-22-deutsches-museum-ausstellung/
-description: 'The small MCML-Exhibition at Deutsches Museum Munich was a great success.'
+description: The small MCML-Exhibition at Deutsches Museum Munich was a great success.
 date: 2024-01-22T00:00:00Z
 title: The MCML-Exhibition at Deutsches Museum Munich
 subtitle: Our exhibition was a great success - A short recap